sjtrotter/merl/README.md

 NOTE: when you click Replace, merl will attempt to backup the original map files before replacing them.
 It does this by moving the original file name to the same name with a .merl extention.
 IF YOU HAVE already replaced map files, it will "accidentally" backup those replaced files instead - if you click Revert for a map where this happened, it will revert back to those replaced maps, not the original one.

+# Files
+merl creates a small tracker text file linking the maps to the replacement files in the same directory it is located called `mapper.txt`

 # Uninstalling
 To uninstall merl, you can just delete the script or exe you downloaded.